report: COMPUTING JOBS ARE THE NUMBER ONE SOURCE OF NEW WAGES IN THE UNITED STATES

 Unlike most professions, hiring managers for software developers give little weight to an applicant's college education.
 Instead they judge a potential hire based on their professional portfolio and code examples.

-That’s why thousands of aspiring programmers who want to break into the software industry are rejecting the traditional university system and choosing to attend coding bootcamps, like North Carolina’s Coder Foundry.
+That’s why thousands of aspiring programmers who want to break into the software industry are rejecting the traditional university system and choosing to attend coding bootcamps, like Coder Foundry.

-We help smart, motivated professionals learn how to code and become web programmers, in just three months.
+We help smart, motivated professionals learn how to code and become web programmers, in just eighteen weeks.
 Our diverse graduates come from all backgrounds, ages, and technical skill levels.
 We’ve had students with prior careers in accounting and massage therapy, and even fast food.

-Coder Foundry was founded to BridgE the Tech Skills Gap in North Carolina and Beyond.
+Coder Foundry was ESTABLISHED to BridgE the Tech Skills Gap

 Our instructors work one-on-one with each student to teach and coach them through the programming concepts and challenges they will see every day on the job.